argos44/pattern-dynamics/README.md

 The pain was in getting a good measurement calibration (that was the support, and the interrupt communication method).
 One pixel was a movement, and how many millimiters was in the sensor....
 I honestly can't recall.... most of it is .... hahaha

 so, if you moved the sensor with a steady even hand, then you got pixel to pixel movement, ok.
 The error was an erratic jerk, seemingly totally random pixellation... or not?

+So, just had to let the cube know when is the error.
+This implied an assumption, that the hardware had some sort of intelligence.